HASwitchPlate/openHASP/README.md

 The [original HASwitchPlate][1] project uses a Wemos D1 mini and requires a Nextion/TJC HMI display.
 This rewrite removes the Nextion/TJC requirement by using the [Littlev Graphics Library][2] on the MCU to drive a cheap commodity display.

-This version also adds ESP32 support to take advantage of the additional hardware capabilities.
+This version also adds ESP32 and STM32 support to take advantage of the additional hardware capabilities.

 ## Demo Screens